danielweinmann/react-native-stateless-form/README.md

 (\*) Unless an external keyboard is connected to the device

 (\*\*) On Android the return key button is always displayed as `Done` for now, since React Native does not support changing it yet.
-But the behaviour works on Android ;)
+But the behaviour works correctly ;)

 ## What it does NOT do